Matb85/shortercss/README.md

-# CSS Terser - a Gulp plugin for uglifying/minifying css selectors' names, written in Typescript.
+# CSS Terser - An Open Source Solution for uglifying/minifying css selectors

-# This project is based on [gulp-selectors](https://github.com/cazzer/gulp-selectors/)
+# This project continues the idea of [gulp-selectors](https://github.com/cazzer/gulp-selectors/)

 > Minify those pesky selector names down to nothing with this fancy gulp plugin.
 Minified selectors will be applied consistently across all files piped into it.